I am a physics teacher and engineering graduate who likes international development, education and other generally cool stuff.

 I am also a long term volunteer with the Hexayurt project, activities there have included mobile network development paths and talks with DfID over a water filter.

 In 2013 I have started tutoring in maths, sometimes for free, sometimes paid.
 I was accepted onto PGCE course for Physics with Math, passed that and am now a physics/engineering/mathematics teacher.
-I have taught in two schools so far.
+I have taught in London and El Salvador so far.